AliciaHadingham/Preterm_Birth_and_R/README.md

 <br/><br/>

 ## The data
+The data folder contains the csv files we used in the tutorials.
+It also contains the data that you can use to help you in your final assignment/academic project.
 All data used in this course was fabricated.
 The data was made for the purpose of showing how R can be used in preterm birth or other medical research :hospital: :microscope: :syringe: